DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/2_interactive.md

 });
 ```

-After restarting the client app, logging out, and logging back in, you should
+After restarting the client app and logging back in, you should see additional user claims
-see additional user claims associated with the *profile* identity scope
-displayed on the page.
+associated with the *profile* identity scope displayed on the page.

 ![](../images/2_additional_claims.png)